XinyiShu/syllabus/README.md

 * Description: What impact does the standard have on the intended target audience?
   * Assessment: What is your view of the importance and implications of the standard?

+#### Assignment 2 Deliverables

+* Assignment 2.1 Standards Assessment Proposal (10 points)
+* Assignment 2.2 Standards Assessment Bibliography (10 points)
+* Assignment 2.3 Standards Assessment Outline (10 points)
+* Assignment 2.4 Standards Assessment Paper (70 points)

 Your final report should include a 10-15 page paper (double spaced excluding title page and bibliography)

+## Grades

 All assignments will be graded accorded to the associated rubric listed in the courseweb.
 All assignments will be submitted as instructed in the corresponding courseweb item.

-## Grades

 **Grades for all the assignments will be summed and assigned as follows:**